Perelandra0x309/secure-im/install_threema.md

 <br>

-If you have any questions Threema has a comprehensive <a href="https://threema.ch/en/faq" class="btn btn--success btn--x-large" target="_blank">FAQ section</a>.
+If you have any questions Threema has a comprehensive <a href="https://threema.ch/en/faq" {{ site.class_button_external }} target="_blank">FAQ section</a>.
 Also in Threema you can subscribe to the Threema announcement channel by searching for the ID "*THREEMA".
 Once or twice a month there may be announcements in this channel for new features or updates.